damilola-oladele/damilola-oladele.github.io/_tabs/resume.md

 * Authored tutorials on Javascript, Python, and Django concepts, earning recognition as one of the top contributors for freeCodeCamp for 2022 and 2023.

 **December 2021 - October 2022**
-**100 Devs, United States - Software Developer**
+**100 Devs, United States - Software Engineer**

+* Implemented responsive design across multiple projects, enhancing user experience and across devices.
-* Collaborated with back-end developers and designers to create and maintain web applications.
+* Collaborated with back-end developers and UI/UX designers to create and maintain web applications.

-* Implemented responsive design across multiple projects, enhancing user experience across devices.
+**April 2021 - December 2022**
+**Igates, Lagos, Nigeria - Front-end Engineer**

+* Collaborated with back-end developers and UI/UX designers at Igates to developed an internal bank application for card issuance.

 ## Education